Arunnimmala07/msvsd2stepadc/week0/README.md

 ![Screenshot from 2023-02-14 03-56-31](https://user-images.githubusercontent.com/123537301/219945311-d00e83a3-dc0a-4529-9f19-aae6622e8f0c.png)

-# V. Create inverter and perform pre-layout using ngspice
+# IV. (b) Create inverter and perform pre-layout using ngspice

+The tech file ['min2.tech']() and model file used [130nm BSIM4 model card for bulk CMOS](http://ptm.asu.edu/modelcard/2006/130nm_bulk.pm) has been for simulation of inverter and boolean function in the next section.

 ````
 *SPICE3 file created for inverter pre-layout simulation